xpack/xmake-js/doc/files/xmake.json.md

 in this case they apply for all files in the folder, or for a specific file.

 Two kinds of data can be defined:
-- for source folders, which are the exclusions (folders and/or files)
+- for source folders, a list of exclusions (folders and/or files)
-- the compiler settings for each folder/file.
+- for source folders/files, possible different compiler settings.

-The folder/file settings are distributed in each folder, with file paths local to the folder.
+The folder/file settings are not kept in the top file, but are distributed in each folder, with file paths local to the folder.

-When refering to the build or test root folder, the content is added in the `xmake-build.json` or `xmake-test.json`.

 ```json
 {